Ashiq Hussain Qureshi: Cricket career (1960s–1980s)

-Cricket executive
+Cricket executive (1999–2019)

-Ashiq briefly worked in the Pakistan Cricket Board as the Director Grass Root Cricket Development in 1999.
+He briefly worked in the Pakistan Cricket Board as the Director Grass Root Cricket Development in 1999.

-Ashiq was Vice President of the Pakistan Veterans Cricket Association in 2001 becoming its Chief Executive Officer on 22 September 2006 until his death.
+He was the Vice President of the Pakistan Veterans Cricket Association in 2001 becoming its chief executive officer on 22 September 2006 until his death.

-Ashiq was the manager of the Pakistan Super Veterans (Over 60) cricket team touring England in June 2019.
+In June 2019, he was the manager of the Pakistan Super Veterans (Over 60) cricket team touring England.

-Five days before his death, he attended the inauguration of the FBR-Railways Veterans Cricket Championship at Railway Stadium.
+Five days before his death, he attended the inauguration of the Federal Board of Revenue (FBR)-Railways Veterans Cricket Championship at Railway Stadium.

 Death, reactions and funeral

-At ten o'clock in the evening on 31 October 2019, Ashiq was rushed to the hospital after he felt pain in his chest and passed away on the way there.
-Ashiq's funeral was held at the race course park of Lahore which was attended by his family including his cousin Foreign Minister Shah Mehmood Qureshi, government officials, and Chairman Pakistan Cricket Board Ehsan Mani.
+At ten o'clock in the evening on 31 October 2019, Qureshi was rushed to the hospital after he felt pain in his chest and passed away on the way there.
+His funeral was held at the race course park of Lahore which was attended by friends and family including Shah Mehmood Qureshi, government officials, and Ehsan Mani, the Chairman of the Pakistan Cricket Board.

-Ashiqs body was flown to Multan where he was buried at the premises of the Shrine of Bahauddin Zakariya.
+His body was flown to Multan where he was buried at the premises of the Shrine of Bahauddin Zakariya.

-Prime Minister Imran Khan offered condolences to the family of Ashiq, "devastated by the death of one of my oldest friends Ashiq Qureshi last night.
+Prime Minister Imran Khan offered condolences to his family and said, "devastated by the death of one of my oldest friends Ashiq Qureshi last night.
 He was always there during my many setbacks in life.
 Was the first to stand by me when I decided to build SKMT & was a PTI founder member.
 Above all, he will be missed as a gentleman & great human being".

-Aitchison College Principal Michael Thomson released a letter to the media, "Our dear Ashiq, You have left us far too early.
+Aitchison College Principal Michael Thomson released a letter to the media and said: "Our dear Ashiq, You have left us far too early.
 Your enthusiasm and positive approach to life was our encouragement.
 Dear friend, when we opened the new Jafar Memorial Ground, it was as you envisaged, but minus the joy of seeing your face and listening to your prophetic words.
 It was you who led the way and you who filled us with the resolve to take on all challenges regardless of obstacles.
 Now, we pray for your everlasting peace and question not the Almighty who needs you more than us, but that we miss you desperately.
 Dear Ashiq, rest in peace until we meet again.
 Great servant of youth and Aitchison College, and your nation."